-We’re going to opt for the fastest combination of the two.
-While we dissolve our sugar into water, we’ll steep the cranberries in the liquid.
+I’m going to opt for the fastest combination of the two.
+While I dissolve my sugar into water, I’ll steep the cranberries in the liquid.

-Next, we’ll puree the steeped and fresh cranberries in a blender to release as much juice into the mix while eliminating any berry bits.
-Finally, we’ll strain out any remaining seeds that didn’t break down.
+Next, I’ll puree the steeped and fresh cranberries in a blender to release as much juice into the mix while eliminating any berry bits.
+Finally, I’ll strain out any remaining seeds that didn’t break down.

 What Makes a Good Fresh Cranberry Juice